 April 13, 2018

-Ana Navarro, Republican Strategist and political analyst for CNN and CNN En Español, will be the keynote speaker at the 2018 Annual Diversity Conference on Friday, April 13.
+Ana Navarro, Republican Strategist and political analyst for CNN and CNN En Español, was the keynote speaker at the 2018 Annual Diversity Conference on Friday, April 13.

 News and announcements

 Three individuals will be honored April 25 with the ninth annual Dr. David Satcher Community Health Improvement Awards, presented by the Center for Community Health & Prevention at URMC.
 The noon event in the Helen Wood Hall auditorium (1W304) will feature a special grand rounds delivered by David Satcher, M.D., Ph.D, the 16th Surgeon General of the United States, for whom the awards are named.

 Currently, she serves as a University of Rochester higher education administrator and director of diversity programming.
 Among her multiple responsibilities, she is “a primary developer and facilitator of the university’s Implicit Bias educational trainings.”
 She describes the training as a “safe space to address racism,” and to cultivate “cultural humility” — an appreciation of others’ perspectives.

 Beckford talks about the value of diversity as he begins his new role as the University’s first senior director of staff diversity, equity, and inclusion.
 “I actually think it’s a work in progress,” he says.
 “I don’t think you ever achieve a plateau where you can say, ‘We’re there.’”

 The We’re Better Than That committee celebrated the annual International Day for the Elimination of Racial Discrimination on March 21st.
 Members of the University community were invited to take a pledge to be an “antiracism warrior” via a digital platform.The names of those who took the pledge were displayed in real time on the giant screen in the Rettner Hall atrium.